Nhannguyenus24/Portfolio/README.md

 ## Technologies Used
 - **Frontend**: React, Next.js, Tailwind CSS
 - **Backend**: Node.js, Express
-- **Database**: MongoDB
 - **Version Control**: Git, GitHub
 - **Deployment**: Vercel

 ## About Me
 I am a passionate software developer with experience in building web and mobile applications.
 I enjoy learning new technologies and applying them to solve real-world problems.
-In my free time, I like to contribute to open-source projects and write technical blogs.
+In my free time, I like to contribute to open-source projects.

 Feel free to explore my portfolio and reach out if you have any questions or opportunities to collaborate!